|Birth: ||Sep. 28, 1867|

 Dr Howard Kramer GRAY, M D (Howdie) (1901MO-1955MN) (navy, recipient of The Legion of Merit military award)

-Carl's only sister had lived with them in Monett, Ethel Davis GRAY (1871AR-1910IL), marring his personal assistant, his "Right Bower" and namesake of their third son, LeRoy KRAMER (1875KS-1954IL), when living in Monett, Barry county, Missouri, 1900, was in Joplin awhile where Thomas J FRANKS (1868IA-1944MO), a long time friend of and who took over Carl's position when he last left Wichita, worked, as well as E C HOAG (1870MO-1959CA) (Carl's third cousin), at Joplin, HOAG later with Carl and Union Pacific Railway Systems in 1927.
-LeRoy ending his career as head of General American Transportation corporation (GATX).
+Carl's only sister, "Ching", lived with them in Monett, Ethel Davis GRAY (1871AR-1910IL), marring his "Right Bower" and namesake of their third son, LeRoy KRAMER (1875KS-1954IL), when living in Monett, Barry county, Missouri, 1900, was in Joplin awhile where Thomas J FRANKS (1868IA-1944MO), a long time friend of and who took over Carl's position when he last left Wichita, worked, as well as E C HOAG (1870MO-1959CA) (Carl's third cousin), at Joplin, HOAG later with Carl and Union Pacific Railway Systems in 1927.
+LeRoy ending his career as vice-president of General American Transportation corporation (GATX).

 An interesting and revealing story appears in October 1925 issue of The Frisco Employes' Magazine page 15, written by retired, 42 year Frisco veteran, 77 y/o Wiley Paul McNAIR former station manager in Fayetteville reflecting upon his days with a young Carl R GRAY.
 View: article (click on "Employee Magazines", October 1925, then pages "16-20"(see p 15). ~ ~ ~ Also view Hattie Elizabeth WILLIAMS (1872AR-1963AR), most interesting memories of Carl and his bringing green apples to her sick brother Horace plus her pleasant memories of the Gray family, published 1958 in FLASHBACK, publication of Washington County (AR) Historical Society, plus other family events during same time frame, furnished by his third granddaughter, "Wint" (Gray) BONES.